 If your stove is deemed unusable by a certified Washoe County inspection agency, Washoe County imposes steep and expensive penalties if the non-certified stove isn’t removed.
 These certifications are required prior to close of escrow on any property transfer by the Washoe County Health Department, Air Quality Division.

-For further information on wood burning devices, visit Washoe County Air Quality Division’s website or specifically section 040.051 of this document.
+For further information on wood burning devices, visit Washoe County Air Quality Division’s website.

 For re-sale of properties that contain a solid fuel burning device, an inspection must be completed by a wood burning device inspector in Washoe County, and Grush Inspections is your answer.